nxtrace/NTrace-core/README_zh_CN.md

   -R  --route                        Show Routing Table [Provided By BGP.Tools] -z  --send-time                    Set the time interval for sending every
                                      packet.
 Useful when some routers use
-                                     rate-limit for ICMP messages..
-Default: 0 -i  --ttl-time                     Set the time interval for sending packets groups by TTL.
-Useful when some routers use rate-limit for ICMP messages..
+                                     rate-limit for ICMP messages.
+Default: 100 -i  --ttl-time                     Set the time interval for sending packets groups by TTL.
+Useful when some routers use rate-limit for ICMP messages.
+Default:
-                                     Default: 500
+                                     500
-  -g  --language                     Choose the language for displaying [en,
+      --_positionalArg_nexttrace_25  IP Address or domain name
-                                     cn].
+      --dot-server                   Use DoT Server for DNS Parse [dnssb, aliyun, dnspod, google, cloudflare] -g  --language                     Choose the language for displaying [en, cn].
 Default: cn
 ```